-30 Best Things to Do in Venice: Main Attractions, Hidden Gems and Fun Experiences
+30 Best Things to Do in Venice: Practical Travel Guide

-Venice is located in northern Italy and it’s the capital of Veneto.
-Venice is famous for its canals – including the Grand Canal thoroughfare – lined with Renaissance and Gothic palaces.
+Venice is located in northern Italy and is the capital of the Veneto region.
+The city is best known for its canals, including the iconic Grand Canal, which is lined with Renaissance and Gothic palaces.

 Luckily, I am here to help you with everything.
-Not only the best things to do in Venice but also practical information, the best ways to move around, how to arrive, where to stay, and a lot of other travel tips to make your experience in Venice as pleasant as possible.
+Beyond the best things to do in Venice, you’ll also find practical information, tips on getting around, how to arrive, where to stay, and plenty of travel advice to help make your time in Venice as smooth and enjoyable as possible.

 *Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.